Repurchase Agreement: Definition, How It Works

 Purpose of a Repurchase Agreement

-Repurchase agreements are considered safe investments because the security functions as a collateral.
-In effect, repurchase agreements function like a short-term interest-bearing loan that has collateral-backing.
+Repurchase agreements are considered relatively safe investments because the security functions as collateral.
+However, the safety of a repurchase agreement also depends on the creditworthiness and reliability of the parties involved.
+Repurchase agreements function like a short-term interest-bearing loan that has collateral-backing.
 This type of short-term lending allows both parties to meet their goal of secured funding as well as liquidity.
 While repurchase agreements are similar to collateral-backed loans, they are actual purchases.
 However, due to their short term and temporary ownership, they are treated as short term loans for tax and accounting purposes.

 For traders, a repurchase agreement also provides a way to finance long positions, or a positive amount, in securities that are posed as collateral to obtain access to cheaper funding costs for long positions in other investments or to cover short positions, or a negative amount, in securities through a reverse repo and sale.

-Repurchases can play a key role in facilitating cash and security flow in a financial system.
+Repurchases contribute to facilitating cash and security flow in a financial system.
 They create opportunities for low risk investments of cash and management of liquidity and collateral by financial or non-financial firms.
 For instance, the federal reserve enters into repurchase agreements to regulate the supply of money and bank reserves.
 Individuals can also use repurchase agreements to finance debt-security purchase or make other investments.

 There are a few disadvantages of a repurchase agreement:

-- Risk of depreciation : Repurchase agreements carry the risk of depreciation of the value of the security before its maturity date.
+- Risk of depreciation: Repurchase agreements carry the risk of depreciation of the value of the security before its maturity date.
 The lender can lose money on such transactions.
+The risk of depreciation is mitigated by the fact that the repurchase price is agreed upon in advance and usually includes interest or a premium to compensate for potential depreciation.

 Here is more on reverse repo and sale.